 The BRA is a key in determining the mitigating measures to be adopted by the VFA service provider: understanding one's risks allows the proper design, implementation and application of the measures necessary to control, mitigate and where possible neutralise the risks identified.
 As implied by the risk-based approach, measures are to be stricter and resources are to be invested where the risk is higher.
 Mitigating measures consist in CDD measures as well as internal procedures and controls designed to ensure the proper, correct and uniform application of mitigating measures.
-Employee screening and training measures also form part of these mitigating measures.
-An update of the BRA should lead to a reconsideration of one's mitigating measures to make sure that the existing mitigating measures are sufficient to address any newly identified ML/FT risks.
+Employee screening and training measures also form part of these mitigating measures to make sure that the existing mitigating measures are sufficient to address any newly identified ML/FT risks.
 In addition, it is possible that an update of the BRA may also require a revision of individual CRAs.